jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 He can give up physical body whenever he desires.
 The bondage of mortal life ceases for him in that most exalted state.

-It is true Taraka Brahma has no need for sadhana for His salvation.
+It is true Taraka Brahma has no need for sadhana* for His salvation.

+> *Superphysics Note: Correct, Taraka Brahma does not need sadhana.
+It is PR Sarkar who needs sadhana to keep the real-time connection with Anandamurti alive.

 He is not in bondage so there is no question of salvation for him.
 He is perfect within Himself.

 He is the Supreme Lord, the goal of all creatures and objects.
 But then the moot point is:

-When He takes a samkalpa to assume human form, how does it materialise?
+When He takes a samkalpa to assume human form*, how does it materialise?

+> *Superphysics Note: The recurring cycles of 3,500 years means the mechanism for Taraka Brahma descending is based on the position or alignment of the heavenly bodies which move in a natural cyclic way.

 Since he has no previous life, how did he get a physical medium for expression?